-Serrapeptase (Peptizyme-SP®)can be used along with other systemic enzyme blends such as Exclzyme or Serracor-NK to enhance fibrinolytic activity, as well as increase positive effects on inflammation and reduce mucus viscosity in the respiratory system.* This trademark is an absolute guarantee of quality.
+Serrapeptase (Peptizyme-SP®)can be used along with other systemic enzyme blends such as Exclzyme or Serracor-NK to support fibrinolytic activity and mucus viscosity in the respiratory system.* This trademark is an absolute guarantee of quality.

 Complete AST Enzymes Line of Products

 * These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure or prevent any diseases.